Explore the museum through live programming and events.

 Participants should have prior yoga experience and come prepared with a yoga mat.
 Yoga attire is recommended.
 Lockers are available inside the museum for items to be stored prior to gallery tour.

 Limited to 25 participants.
-Pre-registration required.
+CURRENTLY AT CAPACITY.
 Check-in upon arrival.

 The Anderson Collection, Cantor Arts Center, Stanford Arts, and Stanford Live celebrate the end of the academic year with this STUDENTS ONLY event!